 Downtown Greenville is a booming area and has been for over 20 years now.
 The number of homes for sale has increased dramatically with new condominiums being built on Main Street, in the West End and now in West Greenville.
 Greenville City leaders are currently trying to expand the appeal of the Main Street area to a larger base by creating paints of interest outside of Main Street.
 A proposed visitors center, the children's museum, Unity Park are just a few of the ways this is happening.
 The city is thriving, and real estate prices reflect the high demand for this area.
 Greenville has a diverse number of communities.
 Downtown Greenville's areas include Hampton-Pinkney, Overbrook and the West End.
 Areas that are popular with families wanting an urban lifestyle with the traditional house and yard can choose from many Augusta Road and North Main homes.
 West Greenville is the place for new couples or young adults just starting out that also desire the urban experience.
 Pendelton West is one development in West Greenville which has affordable new homes and townhomes.
 See all our downtown Greenville Blogs

-City of Greer is a rapidly growing city east of Greenville.
-The Greenville and Spartanburg county line runs through the center of town.
-Revitalization of downtown is underway.
+City of Greer is rapidly growing east of Greenville.
+The Greenville and Spartanburg County line runs through the center of town.
 Greer forms the eastern side of the ‘Eastside’ communities.
 Greer’s Lake Robinson has seen a lot of development for residential construction.
-Greer is a popular place to live for employees of BMW, which is only few miles to the south on I-85.
+Greer is also a popular place to live for employees of BMW, which is only few miles to the south on I-85.
+Greer real estate is on the verge of a boom as well.
+Greer real estate is one of the fastest growing areas in the country.

-The City of Simpsonville is located in the southern portion of Greenville County and is connected to Greenville by I-385.
-It has had a high growth rate over the past 15 years with extensive infrastructure in place.
-Heritage Park is a new park and baseball complex used for festivals for residents.
+Simpsonville has had a high growth rate over the past 15 years with extensive infrastructure in place.
+Heritage Park has a park and baseball complex used for residents.
 A popular area with an easy commute into downtown Greenville, quick access to I-85 and is one hour to Columbia to the south.
 Simpsonville addresses cover subdivisions in the Five Forks area of Woodruff Road, including Kilgore Farms and Cobblestone.
 Current real estate near Greenville in Simpsonville feels modern and new.

 Five Forks in Simpsonville has many fine homes in new subdivisions.
 This community is further from I-385, but closer to Spartanburg County along Woodruff Road.
-The Woodruff Road area is a rapidly developing area south of Greenville City.
+The Woodruff Road area is a rapidly developing area southeast of downtown Greenville.
 Known for its extensive shopping areas and perhaps the busiest traffic in the area.
 Five Forks shopping area is about 4 miles south of I-385 and features some of the most affluent communities in the area.